 The humidifier antibacterial solution like BestAir 3BT reduces the growth rate of bacteria, viruses, and algae that grows inside your unit’s water tank.

+Remember, these agents do not stop the mold formation completely.
 So, to get rid of the mold and odor, you still need to clean your ultrasonic humidifier unit once in a while (but not too frequently).

 Are There Any Side Effects of Using Bestair 3BT?